-In 2022, one (1) of the six (6) elementary/primary schools had an enrollment which exceeded the school's LRC.
+In 2023, two (2) of the six (6) elementary/primary schools had an enrollment which exceeded the school's LRC.
 Smithsburg High, Smithsburg Middle, and Smithsburg Elementary are located on the north side of the town of Smithsburg and serve the town and surrounding areas.
 The middle school and high school occupy the same campus and offer opportunities for some students to car pool, walk, or bike to school.
-Both the middle and high school enrollments are currently under SRC and are projected to remain so for the next ten (10) years.
+Smithsburg Elementary enrollment is currently below LRC, and is projected to remain there through 2033.
+Smithsburg Elementary feeds 100% of its students to Smithsburg Middle and Smithsburg High.
+Smithsburg Middle enrollments are currently under SRC and are projected to remain so for the next several years.
+Smithsburg High enrollments are currently under SRC and are projected to remain so for the next ten (10) years.